refinedev/refine/documentation/docs/api-reference/antd/components/auth-page.md

 };
 ```

-Or you can give `false` to `title` property to remove the default title.
+Or you can give `false` to the `title` property to remove the default title.

 ```tsx
 import { AuthPage } from "@refinedev/antd";